hendritay/poormandesktopstreamer/README.md

 ## To Use
 - Just run
-- Client should point to your browser
+- Client should point to your ip address at their browser

+## Production
+- Tested with more than 30 concurrent users in LAN environment